 THE PP1 PISTOL

-It was first seen by the public at the CLA game fair in July 1989.
-At the time it was still undergoing final trials with the assistance of leading authorities such as Mick Dawes.
+In July 1989 the first incarnation of the pistol was on show at the CLA Game Gair.
+At the time it was still undergoing final trials with the assistance of leading authorities such as Nick Dawes.
+A few months later it featured in the October 1989 edition of Airgun World.

-The pistol was with retailers in November 1989, with an initial price tag of £322.
+The final version of the pistol named the PP1, short Pneumatic Pistol 1, was with retailers in November 1989, with an initial price tag of £322.

-Air Arms are unsure exactly how many PP1's were made but have confirmed the figure is around 100 ,with production ceasing in December 1990.
+Air Arms are unsure exactly how many PP1's were made but have confirmed the figure is around 100 with production ceasing mid 1991.

 Available in .177 and .22 it was essentially a shortened version of the 100 series action with a 9in Walther barrel.
 It had a total length of 15.5in.